ddsnowboard/FantasyStocks/spec.md

 #Fantasy Stocks Spec
 ######Will Koster
 =========
-> Thus spake the Lord: Thou shalt indent with four spaces.
-No more, no less.
-Four shall be the number of spaces thou shalt indent, and the number of thy indenting shall be four.
-Eight shalt thou not indent, nor either indent thou two, excepting that thou then proceed to four.
-Tabs are right out.

 [We will probably use this API to get the stock info](http://dev.markitondemand.com/)

 I'm told any good spec should have scenarios for possible users and how they use the product, so I suppose here is a good place to put those.